andrews-lerk/promocodes/README.md

 # Generate promocodes
 ### Description
-This application generate promo codes for a specific groups, and save it to json file.
+This application generate promo codes for specific groups, and save it to json file.

 All methots for generate codes and dump it to json you can view in **utils.py** file in directory **main**
 ### Installing